AdobeDocs/commerce-php/src/pages/developer/components/add-admin-grid.md

 ---
-group: php-developer-guide
+title: Add an Admin Grid | Commerce PHP Extensions
-title: Admin Grids
+description: Use this tutorial to create a working Adobe Commerce and Magento Open Source Admin grid.
 contributor_name: Goivvy LLC
 contributor_link: https://www.goivvy.com
 ---

-## Overview
+# Add an Admin grid

-Admin grids are used to represent, filter and sort various data in the Adobe Commerce and Magento Open Source backend.
+Admin grids are used to represent, filter, and sort various data in the Adobe Commerce and Magento Open Source Admin application.
 They are also used to perform mass actions such as updates and deletes.
-This tutorial will show you how to create a simple admin grid.
+This tutorial will show you how to create a simple Admin grid.

-### 1. Create a backbone module
+## 1. Create a backbone module

 Everything starts with a module. `Dev_Grid` will be used as the namespace: